ABOUT THE AUTHOR

 The Vokari came, not from space, but through scores of interdimensional portals, both in space and on Earth itself.
 Their attack was swift, strong, and merciless.
 We fought back hard, with every weapon at our disposal.
 Their ships, troops, and portals were nuked, just as they hit us with singularity missiles, dark matter bombs, and other advanced weaponry.
 In those seven days, Earth was decimated.

 Then the first seal was broken, and the second, all the way through the sixth.
 In a matter of minutes the four horsemen were upon us, not as a metaphor, but as reality.
 Plague and famine struck instantly and massive earthquakes devastated our planet.
-Old mountain ranges were flattened, new ones arose and continental outlines were redrawn.
+Old mountain ranges shifted, new ones arose and continental outlines were redrawn.
 The sun darkened, but its heat still bathed the Earth.
-A blood red moon hung overhead, casting a sickly glow over a world plunged into astronomical twilight.
+The moon convulsed in an oblong spasm, almost breaking apart, and afterward it turned blood red, casting a sickly glow over a world plunged into astronomical twilight.
 The stars fell from the sky in the form of meteorites, some small and some large: not planet killers, but big enough to ruin a city’s day.
 It wasn’t supposed to happen like that.
 The biblical timeframe was all wrong.
 This wasn’t prophecy.
 This was something else.

-Many surmised that the combination of nuclear, dark matter, and singularity weapons created distortions in the portals, making their destinations shift to other dimensions, and causing them to remain open.
+Many surmised that the combination of nuclear, dark matter, and singularity weapons created distortions in the portals, making their destinations shift to other dimensions and planets, and causing them to remain open.
 It is believed that one led to heaven, prompting an abnormal opening of the seals.
 Another assuredly led to hell because demons came forth, roaming the Earth, killing indiscriminately.
-Angels walked among us, fighting the demons and sometimes, killing us if we were deemed unworthy.
-Other portals let in all manner of creatures, beasts, aliens, paranormal entities, and transformative energies.
+Angels walked among us, fighting the demons, and sometimes killing us if we were deemed unworthy.
+Other portals let in all manner of creatures, beasts, aliens, paranormal entities, undead, and transformative energies.
 If you could imagine something, it was probably among us.

 In five years the portals closed.
 We don’t know why, or how, but everything that came through was cut off from their realms.
 Some had no direction, opting to follow their last commands, or acting as they normally would with no oversight.
 Others adapted, over twenty five years, forging their own paths.
 Powerful entities began carving out small fiefdoms, enslaving lesser beings into forced servitude and worship.